GarrettHaley/CS-373-DADA/index.md

 ## Week 8 Write Up

-This week's write up will focus on the lecture content regarding social engineering and introductory data manipulation (often in the form of phishing emails). created by Eric Peterson, a research manager from McAfee.
+This week's write up will focus on the lecture content regarding social engineering and introductory data manipulation (often in the form of phishing emails) created by Eric Peterson, a research manager from McAfee.
 The topics he covered included terminology, history, technology, tools, research, and techniques.
 I thought the lecturer was pretty good, but I am not very interested in FINISH

 #### Terminology Discussed in Lecture